mrdaemon/exosphere/docs/source/configuration.rst

 .. option:: default_timeout

-    The number of seconds to wait for a response for a host over ssh.
+    The number of seconds to wait for a response from a host over SSH.

     This is the maximum time Exosphere will wait for a response from a host before timing out, flagging the host as offline, or raising an error condition.